NeuralProg/NeuralProg/README.md

 ## 🏆 About Me

-I am a passionate software developer with expertise in C and Python, and a lot of experience in Unity projects.
-As a student at EPITECH Mulhouse, I continuously strive to expand my knowledge and apply it to solve real-world problems.
+I am a passionate software developer with expertise in **C** and **Python**, and a lot of experience in Unity projects.
+As a student at **EPITECH Mulhouse**, I continuously strive to expand my knowledge and apply it to solve real-world problems.

 ## 🛠️ Skills